 How do you take a mildly interested parent and compel him or her to commit a student to your school?
 How do you turn your student’s parent into an active advocate for your school, or a volunteer?
 It’s all about staying in touch!

 Keeping records of both prospective and current parents will make sure that you build and maintain relationships with members of your audience.
 Each individual may have an influence on your school — that’s why it’s important to gather information from any parent who has asked for a prospectus, attended an event or spoken to a member of staff.

 Make sure your school’s doors are as open to visitors as possible.
 Frequent open houses and flexibility with meeting times will make a real difference.
 Hosting an open house is an incredibly effective way to establish relationships with prospective parents.
 Nothing beats being able to tour the school, meet the faculty, and experience what it would be like to attend the school firsthand.
 This reinforces a sense of trust in a parent, which is the foundation of your relationship!

-Tips for Marketing an ESL School
+Tips for Marketing an ESL School or Language Courses